Skip to content

 Ongoing management of diabetes insipidus

-Daily serum electrolytes and osmolality, and daily urine osmolality are required until stable.
+Daily serum electrolytes and osmolality and daily urine osmolality are required until they are stable.

-Make sure sodium is above 145 mmol/L prior to administration of vasopressin.
+Make sure sodium is above 145 mmol/L before administration of vasopressin.

-Should have 1-2 hrs of diuresis (greater than 4ml/kg/hour) prior to administration of next dose to avoid hyponatraemia.
+One should have 1-2 hrs of diuresis (greater than 4ml/kg/hour) before administering the next dose to avoid hyponatraemia.

 Patients should be weighed daily and keep a strict fluid balance chart.